pgib/pgib-vim-config/README.md

 N            | Previous match from search and pulse the cursor line `<Leader>`cc | Comment the line/selection
 `<Leader>`cu | Uncomment the line/selection
+Ctrl-w o     | Zoom in and out of the current window